The Rhanich email the Rannich

 Local Interests for visitors

 Tain is the nearest town to the farm.
 The vet is in Tain and so is the local supermarket, pharmacy, banks.
-It is possible to cycle to Tain - if you like cycling!
+It is possible to cycle to Tain - if you like cycling and don't mind hills.

 Dornoch is located just North of Tain on the other side of the Firth of Dornoch.
-Famous for its golf-course, it is a little medieval town with some cafes and gift shops.
+Famous for its golf-course, it is a little medieval town with some cafes, gift shops and a huge godlen beach.

 There are two Whiskey distilleries in the immdieate area that can be visited: Balblair (in Edderton) and Glen Morangie (in Tain).
 Further afield are Dalmore (Invergordon), Glen Ord (Muir of Ord) and Tomatin Distillery (Tomatin just South of Inverness).